KDE/kaffeine/README.md

 * -DCMAKE_INSTALL_PREFIX=<path> (installation prefix for Kaffeine, e.g. /usr)
 * -DBUILD_TOOLS=1 (also compile some tools needed by developers)

+You may also use "ccmake" if you want to see all Kaffeine's build options, and set them using an interactive interface.

 For further information look for generic KF5 / cmake instructions.

+The install should be done as root user with:

+	# make install

 Known video output issues
 =========================